Tom's Carnivores

 Humidity should ideally be quite high - at least 50% relative humidity (RH) during the daytime, and higher at night.
 A lack of inflating pitchers on your plant can be a sign of insufficient humidity.
 Some growers have success using a misting bottle daily to raise humidity.
 I find it’s just as effective to water little and often, to keep the soil moist.

 Many Nepenthes hybrids are particularly tolerant of lower humidity.
 I’ve found N. ‘Gaya’, N. ‘Bloody Mary’, and N. x ventrata to be particularly forgiving in this regard, along with hybrids involving hairy species like N. veitchii.
-All of these and more are available for sale from South West Carnivorous Plants.
+All of these and more are available for sale from Hampshire Carnivorous Plants.
 If you’re in the US, you can buy all of these hybrids - and plenty more - from my recommended nursery California Carnivores.
 Don’t forget you can get a 10% discount on your order by using the code tomscarnivores.

 In my experience, it’s also possible for humidity to be too high!
 Many growing guides suggest that 80-90% is optimal, but I’ve found that keeping the air so close to saturation can lead to issues with mould and fungus, particularly with low airflow.
 Nepenthes are quite adaptable to lower levels, as long as the growing media is kept moist.
 You can monitor your humidity using a SensorPush unit, available on Amazon.